YannHS/aero-dot-org-website/content/en/competition/_index.md

 {{< columns count=2 >}}
 {{< galimg src="/img/micro-2025-in-line.jpg" caption="Waiting in line at the 2025 SAE Aero Design East Competition" >}}
 {{< column >}}
 Both our Micro Class team and our Advanced Class team attended the SAE Aero Design Competition East in Dallas, Texas, in May of 2025.
-While the focus of SAE Aero Design is to design an original aircraft that meets the design requirements as best as possible, Attending competition events are a great way to validate our own design, gain inspiration from other team's original designs, and build connections with like-minded people from both industy and other Universities.
+While the focus of SAE Aero Design is to design an original aircraft that meets the design requirements as best as possible, Attending competition events are a great way to validate our own design {{< emoji src="/emoji/Blobhaj_Read_Octopus.png">}}, gain inspiration from other team's original designs, and build connections with like-minded people from both industy and other Universities {{< emoji src="/emoji/Blobhaj_Rocket_Hug.png" >}}.

 As [Described by SAE themselves](https://www.sae.org/attend/student-events/about-aero-design):